-Giving yourself five or more years to complete your log home allows you time to not only find a suitable plot of land for the home but it also gives you time to research.
-Looking through photos of homes as well as floor plans can help you determine what fits your style and what doesn’t.
-Looking into companies to see what services and styles they offer and if they will provide the services you want is a good way to narrow down what companies to investigate further.
+Giving yourself five or more years to complete your log home or timber home allows you time to not only find a suitable plot of land for the home but it also gives you time to research.
+Looking through photos and floor plans can help you determine what fits your style and what doesn’t.
+Looking into companies to see what services they offer and if they will provide the services you want is a good way to narrow down what companies to investigate further.

 Several factors regarding your home can attribute to the estimated time span for your log home’s construction.
 Knowing the complexity of your project will help to determine when the appropriate time to enter the design process is.
 For instance, choosing to build a handcrafted log home typically takes longer than a timber frame home.
 Choosing whether to use a stock plan or to create a custom plan is another way to determine the duration of your project.

 By beginning to speak to lenders you will come into your project with an accurate budget prior to the design process.
 This will help your architectural team to accurately design within your real budget’s parameters.
 When you fully understand your needs, wants and budget for your future log home, then you can pick a company to work with who can fulfill those needs and move forward.

 Whether you plan to build in the distant future or next year, doing your research, understanding your needs and discovering what is possible for your budget and location will help you to not only plan more efficiently but to have a smoother experience from the design of your house until it’s finished.